Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Clean your house properly once at least every week where you get the corners, cobwebs, waste food, etc.

-Make sure that the drains are clean and there is no organic waste in the kitchen sink; it is recommended to use essential oils, especially mint oil, known to repel and get rid of the baby roaches effectively.
+Make sure that the drains are clean and there is no organic waste in the kitchen sink; it is recommended to use essential oils, especially mint oil, known to repel and get rid of baby roaches effectively.

 Seal-up Holes and Cracks